Park Ji-hyun (politician): Party politics

 Park promptly resigned, along with other party leaders, blaming the party's resistance to reforms.
 In turn, her critics blamed Park for her inexperience, and for exposing infighting within the DPK, and being distracted by issues related to sexual harassment, rather than focusing on the local elections.
-She had also made high-profile blunders which had been embarrassing to the party, such as when she confused the 2002 Battle of Yeongpyeong with the 2010 sinking of the ROKS Cheonan, and had to publicly apologize.
+She had also made high-profile blunders which were embarrassing to the party, such as when she confused the 2002 Battle of Yeongpyeong with the 2010 sinking of the ROKS Cheonan, and she had to publicly apologize.

-During her brief term as party co-chair, Park expelled Representative Park Wan-joo from the party for sexual misconduct, and brought a formal complaint against Representative Choe Kang-wook to the party's ethics committee, over a comment he allegedly made during an online meeting.
+During her brief term as party co-chair, Park expelled Representative Park Wan-joo from the party for sexual misconduct and brought a formal complaint against Representative Choe Kang-wook to the party's ethics committee, over a comment he allegedly made during an online meeting.
 The Korea Times noted, "She was also one of the rare leadership figures within the party speaking up against issues many tried to ignore, such as sex crimes committed by men in power, the DPK's failed real estate policy and radical voices that have wielded too much influence over the party."

 In July 2022, the DPK rejected Park's request for an exemption from the rule requiring candidates for party leadership to have been members for at least six months, preventing her from standing for party chairman at the August 28 national convention.
 Park had formally joined as a party member on February 14, 2022.